The 5 Best Oolong Teas With Flavors From Sweet to Smoky

 High Mountain Oolong Tea (Gaoshan)

 High Mountain oolong teas consist of a variety of different oolongs grown at the highest elevations in Taiwan.
+They are typically seasonal teas due to their production timeline.
 High Mountain oolongs include Alishan, Wu She, and Yu Shan.
 These oolongs are grown at altitudes higher than 3,300 feet and tend to grow more slowly than other oolongs.

 High Mountain oolong teas are harvested by hand twice per year.
 The leaves harvested in October are known as winter Gaoshan and the leaves plucked in June are known as spring Gaoshan.
 The leaves are spread out on a large tarp to dry before undergoing oxidation.
 As the leaves dry, they develop aromas of rose, jasmine, and geranium.